korningf/aegis-vault/README.md

 Though RSA 4096 passphrases are strong, best to avoid public repos.

-For an external git this is typically done in a browesr.
+For an external git this is typically done in a browser.

 Note the git server and the git ssh login string